A practical guide to buying shares

 This article, although not totally exhaustive, does a pretty good job in comparing charges easily for various providers and you can then check the brokers out for yourself by visiting their website.
 I am happy to field questions in the comments if you want help.

 We have managed to get AJ Bell to set up a tracking link for us so that when anyone signs up via IFG, we get a small commission.
 If you like our work, this really helps us to continue.
 What it also crucially does though is mean we can objectively demonstrate a demand on the Islamic side for mainstream providers.
 We want to then take this to the other big players to get them to start catering for Muslims too.
 So if you are signing up to AJ Bell (ISA only), we’d be very grateful if you do it via the button below.
+If you don’t need an ISA and just want a standard dealing account, you should click here, or if you need a SIPP click here.

 Which account type?